lidofinance/curve-merkle-oracle/README.md

 )
 ```

-To send proofs to the state oracle, call `submitState` function:
+To send proofs to the state oracle, call the `submitState` function:

 ```python
 header_rlp_bytes = '0x...'